-I am an Early Career Fellow at the Institute of Advanced Studies at the University of Warwick.
-I completed my PhD in the Sociology Department at the university, funded by CONICYT.
-I explored how far the heteronormative family is being challenged in Chile and the possibilities for building more egalitarian families.
-I looked at how people make family in everyday life in diverse domestic arrangements such as opposite and same-sex partnerships, people living apart together, multi-species households, non-relatives shared housing, divorced families, lone parenthood, people living by themselves, extended families and stepfamilies.
+I am a former postdoctoral Early Career Fellow at the Institute of Advanced Studies at the University of Warwick and a former Teaching Fellow at the Institute for Advanced Teaching and Learning at Warwick.
+In 2021, I awarded my Ph.D in the Sociology Department at the university, funded by CONICYT.
+I explored how far the heteronormative family is being challenged in Chile and the possibilities for building more egalitarian family relations.
+I looked at how people make family in everyday life in diverse domestic arrangements: opposite and same-sex partnerships, people living apart together, multi-species households, shared housing, divorced families, lone parenthood, people living by themselves, extended family relations and stepfamilies.

-I examined how the making of family can either maintain or disrupt (in)equalities; to what extent gendered power is accepted and resisted; the way in which family relations sustain institutional order; and how 'doing family' is shaped by gender, class and sexuality in post-dictatorship democracy.
-In doing this, I drew my work from feminist thoughts, family sociology, intimacy studies and queer theory.
+I examined how the making of family can either maintain or disrupt (in)equalities; to what extent gendered power is accepted and resisted; the way in which family relations either sustain or challenge institutional heteronormativity; and how doing family is shaped by gender, class, race/ethnicity and sexuality in post-dictatorship democracy.
+I drew my work from feminist thoughts, family sociology, intimacy studies and queer theory.
 I used a combination of qualitative methods: in-depth interviews, day-long observation inside the household and analysis of family photography.
+I supplemented these techniques with visual material and fieldnotes.

-I advocate for another way of conceptualising family life by which the making of family is through a set of practices that convey the meaning of family.
+I advocate for another way of conceptualising family life by which the making of family is through a set of practices that convey the meaning of family and how everyday activity is gendered.
 It challenges the dominant notion of 'the family' [la familia] as social institution and addresses what people 'do' to create family rather than what people 'are' in families.

 My research interest encompasses gender and sexuality, divisions of labour, feminist politics and social movements, food and health, intersectionality and visual methods.

-My study was supervised by Professor Nickie Charles the Director of the Centre for the Study of Women and Gender and Dr. Carol Wolkowitz Reader in the Department of Sociology from the Centre for the Study of Women and Gender.
+My study was supervised by Professor Nickie Charles the Director of the Centre for the Study of Women and Gender and Reader Carol Wolkowitz in the Department of Sociology from the Centre for the Study of Women and Gender.

 Other Academic Activities